 Close

-Whether you decided to start the divorce process this year or completed it, chances are, you may be ready to bid this year adieu.
+Whether you decided to start the divorce process this year or completed it last year, chances are, you may be ready to bid this era of your life adieu.
 Or maybe you'd use a different choice of words?

 Don't spend your precious me-time scouring the internet for ideas.
 I already did that for you.
 Here are a few clever ways you can start the New Year off on the right foot, by saying goodbye (and maybe even good riddance?) to the past 12 months: